 The Builder Behind the Brand

-Most people know Devin as the founder of ModiFox — the German footwear brand behind Hybrid Sport, a trainer built to switch between lifting and running in one shoe.
+Most people know Devin as the founder of Modifox — the German footwear brand behind Hybrid Sport, a trainer built to switch between lifting and running in one shoe.
 “Lift & Run In One,” as they put it.

 What most people don't know is that Devin wasn't a runner before he built a running shoe.
+He became one because people doubted his first one.

 That's not the start of a story most people would bet on.
 It's exactly the start I respect the most.